 the data.
 Another strength of binding policy by reference is it has a

 clear result as to the set of policies the PDEP has to apply.
-It the
+IfIt the

 PDP does not have a policy, the reference allows the PDEP to discover